There are many great places to travel in the world and witness with your own eyes, but there are some which are almost required to see firsthand.

 1. Great Pyramid of Giza

-The Great Pyramid of Giza has been chosen for number one as it is one of the most widely known ancient structures in existence.
+The Great Pyramid of Giza in Egypt has been chosen for number one as it is one of the most widely known ancient structures in existence.

 It was built precisely to match the geographic directions of the compass, proving that mankind could indeed manipulate numbers back in ancient times to create great marvels of engineering.